Protect your business against crime

 Customers and business security

 All customers should be asked to remove motorcycle helmets and scarves that cover a face before they enter your business premises.
-A height mark at the door can be used by staff to accurately gauge the height of a criminal if a report of crime needs to be made to police.
+A height mark at the door can be used by staff to accurately gauge the height of a criminal if a report of crime needs to be made to the police.
 If the height mark is highly visible this can also act as a deterrent for potential criminals that target your shop.

 Employees who work alone